 Water: Rice cookers require less water than the stovetop method.
 Read more below.

-Cilantro: Fresh finely chopped cilantro will add a ton of flavor!
-Use both the stems and leaves for the best results.
-If you dislike cilantro, you can omit it but it won't have the cilantro-lime rice flavor.
+Cilantro: Freshly chopped cilantro packs in loads of flavor!
+Be sure to use both the stems and leaves for the best taste.
+If you're not a fan of cilantro, you can leave it out, but keep in mind it won’t have that signature cilantro-lime rice flavor.

 Helpful Equipment